zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide5.md

    ![](./images/900/imageE066.png)

-- Resize the chart to make the horizontal bar take up more room.
+- Notice, you can resize the chart to make the top horizontal color chart take up more room.
 Hover your mouse between the 2 charts until it turns into a double headed arrow.
 Then drag the chart up to resize it.

 ##### **Create Demographics Summary using a Scatter Chart**